“Talent wins games, but teamwork and intelligence win championships.” – Michael Jordan[i]

 - Culture and Values – Great teams preserve their core values during difficult and challenging situations.
 They keep the attention focused on these values always.

 Developing a top-performing team is possible.
 By making a conscious effort and having a strategy to improve team development, leadership emerges, and a strong team is positioned for success.
-Being part of a great team is inspiring, satisfying, and leads to energy that fosters collaboration, increased engagement, and accelerates ultimate success.
+Being part of a great team is inspiring, satisfying, and leads to the energy that fosters collaboration, increased engagement, and accelerates ultimate success.
+Here are more details on how to create a high-performing team.